endurantgames/pioneers/src/gear.md

 ### Med Patch {#toc-gear-med-patch .colbefore}

 Med patches are one-shot sources of Health that are in high demand but limited quantities among the Resistance.
+Each Survivor can carry only 1 Med Patch, except for Soyuz Survivors who can carry 3.

 When they take their turn,
 a Survivor can use one on themselves or on another Survivor -- this doesn't